Volunteering with STARS

 Steps to Becoming a Volunteer

 Thank you for your interest in volunteering with STARS!
 We rely on our great volunteers to help with many aspects of animal welfare and humane education.
 Without them we could not do all that we do!
 We are extremely fortunate to consistently have an overwhelming response from individuals wanting to become a part of STARS.
-Volunteer Orientation is held one time per year in March.
+Volunteer Orientation is held on an as needed basis as openings become available.
 In order to ensure that each new volunteer gets one-on-one attention and the opportunity for hands on application of what they are learning in the required 12 hours of training, there is limited capacity.
 Please review the descriptions of the STARS Volunteer Opportunities at the bottom of this page, as well as any pre-requisites and commitment levels associated with each opportunity.
 As part of the application process, you will be required to select the type of volunteer role you wish to commit your monthly hours to.

 STARS Volunteer Opportunities